LinderJonathan/appTBA/README.md

 # Twitter (name) bot
 TODO:
-Research bots
+* Research bots
-Research twitter API
+* Research twitter API

-START BUILDING
 ## What is the purpose of the bot?

 ## Can i contribute?